lucidrains/minGRU-pytorch/README.md

 ## minGRU

-Implementation of the proposed <a href="https://arxiv.org/abs/2410.01201v1">minGRU</a> in Pytorch
+Implementation of the proposed <a href="https://arxiv.org/abs/2410.01201v1">minGRU</a> in Pytorch, only the log-space numerically stable version.

 ## Install